 The Board of Education at the East Ramapo Central School District is appealing a court ruling which limits the Board’s ability to place Orthodox Jewish Special Needs children in private schools instead of the default system which places them in Public School.
 East Ramapo Board President Yehuda Weissmandel wrote an article to the Journal News, the main paper in the School District, defending the Board to which to Editors responded with an editorial, to which I responded with a letter and here it is: Your editorial in response to Mr. Weismandel’s article asserts the following:

 California and Texas are this Country’s largest states by population.
-Both are also of the largest States geographically; both are along the Border with Mexico and both suffered through the politically-hyped 2008 meltdown.
+Both are of the largest States geographically; both are along the Border with Mexico, and both suffered through the politically-hyped 2008 economic meltdown.
 The difference of the two states?
 One is run by Liberals and the other by Conservatives.

 Voters in San Diego picked yesterday a new Mayor; Republican Kevin Faulconer over local Democrat Councilman David Alvarez by a margin of ten points.
 To put it in context, Bush the first time around won this place by 4 points and the second time by 6, but President Obama won San Diego by 10 points in 2008 and 5 points the second time around.
 Meaning, if Democrats thought that Obama’s results are a permanent change in this GOP-leaning California County, yesterday’s result’s proved otherwise.

 A writer by the name Jay Michaelson has an article in the Forward which lashes out at Conservatives with revisionist history and snarky lines.
 Why?
 He writes:

 “According to a recent study by Yale University, only 32% of Americans believe that global warming is happening, and that human beings are responsible for it.
 This despite a complete – that’s right, complete – consensus on that point on the part of scientists not working for the fossil fuel industry.”